MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-edit-tables.md

 2. On the **Data** pane, select **Add data**.

-3. In the **Select a data source** dialog box, from the list of Dataverse tables, select a table to add to your app
+3. In the **Select a data source** dialog box, from the list of Dataverse tables, select a table to add to your app.

    > [!div class="mx-imgBorder"]
    > ![Select a table.](media/tables/select-table-5.png)